Four Day Golf Cruise Downstream Details

 Breakfast on board while cruising downriver.

-Today’s golf is at the The Lion Hills Golf and Country Club, set amongst Kanchanaburi’s beautiful rugged mountains hills and relies on water for most of its hazards, providing an interesting test of golf.
-From the greens to the fairways, the ten-year-old course is always in excellent condition and thus an enjoyable course for all class of players.
+Today’s golf is at the Mida Golf Club (formerly The Lion Hills Golf and Country Club) which is set among Kanchanaburi’s beautiful rugged mountains hills and relies on water for most of its hazards, providing an exciting test of golf.
+From greens to fairways, this ten-year-old course is always in excellent condition and an enjoyable course for all class of players.

 - Lunch on board while cruising downriver.